NethermindEth/Forta-Agents/Paraswap-Agents/AdminOperations/README.md

 - PARASWAP-1-2

-  - Fired when tokens are transferred through a call to `transferTokens`.
+  - Fired when tokens, or ETH, are transferred through a call to `transferTokens`.
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata fields: